 - View Browser Title: The other thing this plugin does is modifies the page’s <TITLE> tag.
 This is NOT the page’s title as it is displayed at the top of the text on the page, this is the title as it displays in the top of the browser (or browser tab).
 It is defined by the HTML <TITLE> tag in the HTML <HEAD> section.
 Again you can double-check this using View Source.

-You’re welcome to leave comments below or contact me directly regarding the plugin; however, for support, bug reports, and feature requests, please use the official SEOSimple support forum.
+You’re welcome to leave comments below or contact me directly regarding the plugin; however, for support, bug reports, and feature requests, please use the official SEOSimple issue tracker.

 Like this plugin?
 Please show the love